rantahar/introduction-to-mpi/_episodes/02-serial-and-parallel.md

 ### Surface-to-Volume Ratio

-In a parallel algorithm, the data which is handled by a CPU (or core) can be considered in two parts: the part the CPU needs that other CPUs (or cores) control, and a part that the CPU (or core) controls itself and can compute.
+In a parallel algorithm, the data which is handled by a core can be considered in two parts: the part the CPU needs that other cores control, and a part that the core controls itself and can compute.
 The whole data which a CPU or a core computes is the sum of the two.
-The data under the control of the other CPUs (or cores) is called "surface" and the whole data is called "volume".
+The data under the control of the other cores is called "surface" and the whole data is called "volume".

 The surface data requires communications.
 The more surface there is, the more communications among CPUs/cores is needed, and the longer the program will take to finish.

 Due to Amdahl's law, you want to minimize the number of communications for the same surface since each communication takes finite amount of time to prepare (latency).
 This suggests that the surface data be exchanged in one communication if possible, not small parts of the surface data exchanged in multiple communications.
 Of course, sequential consistency should be obeyed when the surface data is exchanged.

 ### Further reading